-For the year ended December 31, 2012 and the period from incorporation on August 3, 2011 to December 31, 2011 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the years ended December 31, 2013 and 2012 (Expressed in Canadian dollars)

 3. SIGNIFICANT ACCOUNTING POLICIES (continued)

 Provisions

 Provisions are recorded when a present legal or constructive obligation exists as a result of past events where it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, and a reliable estimate of the amount of the obligation can be made.